Azure/reliable-web-app-pattern-dotnet/reliable-web-app.md

 ## Use cases

+**Cost-efficient web application** - The solution provides three cost-optimized environments.
+The production environment costs between $2,000 and $3,000 per month with SLAs of 99.98%.
+The development and testing environments cost between $200-$300 per month per environment with SLAs of 99.56%.

 This reliable application pattern can help attain short- and long-term goals.

 **Short-term goals**
 - modernize a web application to sustain additional volume
 - mature development team practices for modern development and operations